-Legalized Illinois Sports Betting is so close that those in the Prairie State can almost taste it.
+Legalized Illinois Sports Betting has finally been fully realized.
 On Friday, June 28, Illinois Governor J.B.
 Pritzker signed sports betting into law.
 This officially gave sports betting in Illinois the green light.

 However, it was far from a slam dunk.
 In fact, it looked like it might not happen before the end of the session, if at all.
 Efforts to legalize online sports betting failed in 2018, and it went down to the wire this time around.

 However, Illinois sports betting passed with little time to spare.
-It is now just a matter of time before IL sports betting enthusiasts will be placing wagers.
-Retail outlets and online betting sites will open for business soon.
-Heck, visitors to O’Hare and Midway can soon kill time on slot machines and video poker terminals.
+Today, IL sports betting enthusiasts can place all kinds of wagers.
+Retail outlets and online betting sites are open for business.
+Heck, visitors to O’Hare and Midway can kill time on slot machines and video poker terminals.
 That will make flight delays a little more tolerable.

 It seems that IL sports betting might not have been legalized without further gambling expansion in the state.
 In April, 25 senators let Governor Pritzker know their support was pending.